 Montana Audubon works at the local, state and national policy levels to protect our natural heritage.

-Each year at our annual June bird festival, Montana Audubon recognizes individuals who’s work exemplifies meaningful conservation achievement.
+Each year at our annual Wings Across the Big Sky Bird Festival, Montana Audubon recognizes individuals whose work exemplifies meaningful conservation achievement.
 Check back on this page for 2020 nomination forms.

 Mike Schwitters, “Schwitt” or “Mr. Freezeout” was recognized in 2019 for his life-time of contributions to the knowledge and conservation of wildlife, especially Snow and Ross’s geese in Montana and throughout the country.
 Ask anyone visiting Freezeout Lake, who the “go to” person is for information about this magnificent wildlife resource and the answer will always be “Mike” or “Schwitt”.
 He has read and recorded more neck collars on white geese at Freezeout and throughout North America than probably anyone else in the world.
 Based on neck collars alone, Mike has identified over 15,000 individual Snow Geese and over 1,000 individual Ross’s Geese, providing valuable information to researchers throughout the western hemisphere.
 His competent and diligent at data recording, analysis, and writing are exemplary and likely represent one of the finest long term, consistent records of bird migration for a localized geographic area.
 Beyond birding, Mike’s way of interacting and communicating with the public, including, hunters, birders, and other interested parties, are always informative and professional.
 He makes it easy for birders to consult his “Birding at Freezout Lake” brochure, and he regularly posts updates of bird migration on “MOB” (Montana Outdoor Birders).
 Mike has further lent his expertise to Montana by serving on Montana’s Bird Records Committee and guiding the Berkeley Pit Advisory Council with his knowledge of white geese.
 Beyond Montana, Mike spent many months on Bering Sea Islands west of Alaska, collecting significant migrant and Asian vagrant bird observations, and he is one of very few individuals to have reached the notable goal of observing more than 800 bird species north of Mexico.
 Beyond birds, Freezeout, and Montana, Mike’s reputation for being a positive force in avian conservation is unmistakable, and all who have worked with him would surely agree.
 (PHOTO: Bob Martinka accepts Outstanding Achievement Award for Mike Schwitters)